JonasGeiping/website/content/authors/admin/_index.md

 bio: I conduct research in topics on the intersection of mathematical optimization and machine learning with implications for security and privacy.

 interests:
+- Security and Privacy
+- Optimization in Machine Learning (Mostly Deep Learning)
 - Mathematical Optimization
-- Machine Learning (Mostly Deep Learning)
-- Computer Vision
-- Security and Privacy
+- Investigations into Energy-based models

 education:
   courses: